Strive Masiyiwa: Econet Global

+Cassava Technologies

+Masiyiwa is the founder of Cassava Technologies.
+Cassava operates over 100,000 km of fibre optic cables, which carry internet, through various countries in Africa.

+In September 2025, it was announced that Masiyiwa is working on establishing AI factories in five countries with his company, Cassava Technologies.
+These countries would include, South Africa, Rwanda, Ghana, Eswatini, and Uganda.
+In November 2025, Cassava and Google announced a partnership to launch Gemini across Africa using Cassava's AI factories.
+In the same month, the company launched a new platform, Cassava AI Multi-Model Exchange (CAIMEx), across Africa.
+The platform will give access to AI systems such as OpenAI, Anthropic, and Google.

 Philanthropy and humanitarian initiatives

-He has used his own family fortune to build one of the largest support programs for educating orphans in Africa.
+He has used his own family fortune to build one of the largest support programs for educating young people in Africa.
 At any given time his family foundations have supported and educated more than 40,000 children.
 Masiyiwa and his wife are also a signatories of the Bill Gates and Warren Buffett initiative known as the Giving Pledge.

-Masiyiwa has also been involved in supporting a diverse range of health issues including campaigns against HIV/AIDS, Cervical Cancer, malnutrition, EBOLA, and more recently, COVID-19.
+Masiyiwa has also been involved in supporting a diverse range of health issues including campaigns against HIV/AIDS, Cervical Cancer, malnutrition, EBOLA, and COVID-19.
 He is an avid environmentalist and together with Sir Richard Branson and others founded the environmental group, the Carbon War Room.